WordPress/gutenberg/docs/designers-developers/developers/tutorials/javascript/js-build-setup.md

 # JavaScript Build Setup

 This page covers how to set up your development environment to use the ESNext and [JSX](https://reactjs.org/docs/introducing-jsx.html) syntaxes.
 ESNext is JavaScript code written using features that are only available in a specification greater than ECMAScript 5 (ES5 for short).
-JSX is a custom syntax extension to JavaScript that allows you write JavaScript in a more familiar tag syntax.
+JSX is a custom syntax extension to JavaScript that allows you to write JavaScript in a more familiar tag syntax.

 This documentation covers development for your plugin to work with the Gutenberg project (ie: the block editor).
 If you want to develop Gutenberg itself, see the [Getting Started](/docs/contributors/getting-started.md) documentation.